DSI Readers/Writers

 - __init__(filenames, target_table_prefix=None, yamlSpace=' ', **kwargs)

-filenames: one yaml file or a list of yaml files to be ingested
+One YAML file or a list of YAML files to be loaded into DSI.

 - add_rows() None